These 60 minute classes are the core of CrossFit. In a given class you can expect the following:

 Our fitness regimen is the best way to ensure you meet your goals whatever they may be.

 The CrossFit Pyramid is a good model for how we develop our programming and how we should develop as athletes.
-Nutrition (add hyperlink to Nutrition section) is the base of performing well in any environment whether that is at home with your kids, on the field about to score a goal, or skiing down double blacks at Arapahoe Basin.
+Nutrition is the base of performing well in any environment whether that is at home with your kids, on the field about to score a goal, or skiing down double blacks at Arapahoe Basin.
 Fuel in your body is just as important as how you move it.

 A life worth living requires movement and movement requires metabolic conditioning (or better known as cardio).
 In a world where we are faced with the unknown and unknowable everyday, cardio is probably our best tool.
 Afterall, that is rule #1 of the Zombie Apocalypse.
 Cardio is at the base of many of our classes because we think it’s essential.